tsobczak11/SurplusSaver/documentation/glossary.md

    - **Supertypes, Subtypes, and Partitions:** Supertype entity

-   - **Cascade and/or Restrict actions for Dependency Relationships:**
+   - **Cascade and/or Restrict actions for Dependency Relationships:** Cascade on primary key update and delete.
+Restrict on foreign key insert and update.

-   - **Cascade and/or Restrict rules on Foreign Keys that implement Dependency Relationships:**
+   - **Cascade and/or Restrict rules on Foreign Keys that implement Dependency Relationships:** Cascade on primary key update and delete.
+Restrict on foreign key insert and update.

    - **Implementing Attribute Types:**